User-Generated Content and its Potential: The Complete Guide

 4. Streamline Your Search For UGC

-With billions of people using social media platforms and creating an unimaginable amount of content, it is difficult to streamline your search for relevant UGC.
+With billions of people using social media platforms and creating unimaginable content, it is difficult to streamline your search for relevant UGC.

 In addition, users across the globe use brand-generated hashtags to share content and tag and mention the social media handles of brands.
 Therefore, keeping track of this UGC is in itself a wearing-out task.

-Further to this, a manual process of moderation can probably make anybody feel fatigued.
+Further, a manual moderation process can probably make anybody feel fatigued.
 Here, the role of social media aggregator tools is pressing.
-They are not only effortless and cost-efficient but also greatly assist brands in maximizing their UGC.
+They are effortless and cost-efficient and greatly assist brands in maximizing their UGC.